Vintage Trims.com buys Trimtex Inventory June 26 2019

 We've recently completed the purchase of truckloads of vintage trimmings from the long closed TrimTex factory in Williamsport, PA!

 Williamsport was the "hub" of the United States Trimming industry from 1900 into the 1990's.
 Trimtex started operations in 1919 and had 60,000 patterns that came off over 6,000 braid and trim making machines.
-At it's peak it employeed over 400 people and had revenue upwards of $200 million a year.
-As sales declined as less people sewed and bought narrow trimmings and lace the building was finally shut in about 2007.
+At it's peak the company employed over 400 people and had revenue upwards of $200 million a year.
+Sales declined as fewer people sewed, and the building was finally shut in about 2007.
 The trim inventory remained untouched at the building at 400 Park Avenue in historic downtown Williamsport.

 In addition to Trimtex there were several other narrow trim manufacturers in and around Williamsport including Lycoming Trim.
 In nearby Scranton was Scranton Lace Co., whose large manufacturing building sits idle awaiting redevelopment.
 The Scranton Lace building is featured in a 2015 art book of abandoned buildings "The Art Of Abandonment" by Walter Arnold.
 In the book.
 In the book you can picture the abandoned lace factory and see lace still on the looms the day the factory shut.

 As the textile industry left central Pennsylvania for the southern United States then overseas the way trims were sold changed forever.
 In the past the cards or rolls would be sold in retail dime stores and fabric shoppes across the USA by the yard.
 Shoppers would cut off the yardage they needed and stores would stock hundreds of styles.
 Today, with trims being made in low labor country, trims are sold in small yardage rolls at big-box retailers.
 Many trims are packaged in one yard or two yard increments to get to the selling price point the big retailers need.
 They frequently only sell the best selling trims which make the more unusual trims harder to find.